dzastsed/dzastsed.github.io/_posts/2024-04-02-nfs-builds.md

 * Worry not, there is a way to download those builds way faster!
 There are two ways, which will be covered in [this page](https://dzastsed.github.io/archive-org-faster-downloads.html).

+## Credits

+- Demon/Damien - for dumping majority of those builds
+- AlphaArchive MEGA for hosting majority of those builds so I didn't have to waste time link hunting
+- HiddenPalace - for some builds too
+- Vaporbooi - sending over some links of various demos and prototypes I missed
+- Speedyheart - some mw12 builds
+- Gzilla - nfs heat/payback related stuff
+- Micky/EmilisB - mw12 and rivals builds
+- Burninrubber0 - ea crew other archive version and uc build
+- lilpoop and blueskywestside - for archiving and reuploading majority of my megadrop
+- DAK - for making a good base structure of this page

+- And many others whose names I can't remember